Shipping Your Pet

 - Picking up a pet would also occur at a Delta Cargo location

 - Delta Cargo only accepts international pet shipments from known shipping companies.
-Delta suggests that international customers use a pet shipper, opens in a new window approved by the International Pet and Animal Transportation Association.
+Delta requires international customers use a pet shipper, opens in a new window approved by the International Pet and Animal Transportation Association.
 Customers would then need to follow acceptance procedures set by the shipper

 NOTE: Effective October 1, 2016, Delta and Delta Cargo will no longer accept warm blooded animals on flights with an average flight time of greater than 12 hours.

 A health certificate is required when shipping your pet as cargo, and for all pets checked as baggage like those traveling with a U.S. Military or U.S. State Department Foreign Service Office Member .
-Per some destination states may require a health certificate for your pet.
 Your veterinarian, the U.S. Department of Agriculture, opens in a new window, or the Department of Agriculture for your destination state may provide you with more information.

-If a health certificate is required, it must be issued by a licensed veterinarian within 10 days of transport and must include:
+A health certificate is required and must be issued by a licensed veterinarian within 10 days of transport and must include:

 - Shipper's name and address